GeorgeWeb/syclref/_api-docs/program.h/cl%253A%253Asycl%253A%253Aprogram/functions/program/index.md

   * cl_program clProgram

+   A reference to the context that the cl_program will be associated with.
 The cl_program that the program will be assigned to.

-   **Returns:**
+   **Returns:** contextA reference to the context that the cl_program will be associated with. clProgramThe cl_program that the program will be assigned to.

 ---

 3. Linker constructor that takes a list of programs and a string specifying link options.
-Note that calling this constructor is invalid if the cl_program has already been successfully built or linked via either , link(string_class)
+Note that calling this constructor is invalid if the cl_program has already been successfully built or linked via either link(string_class), build_with_kernel_type(string_class) or program(vector_class<program>, string_class).

    **Parameters:**